What are tarballs, and how do they form?

-Initially, the lighter components of the oil evaporate much like a small gasoline spill.
+Initially, the lighter components of the oil evaporate much like a small gasoline or diesel spill.
 In the cases of heavier types of oil, such as crude oil or home heating oil, much of the oil remains behind.
 At the same time, some crude oils mix with water to form an emulsion that often looks like chocolate pudding.
 This emulsion is much thicker and stickier than the original oil.
 Winds and waves continue to stretch and tear the oil patches into smaller pieces, or tarballs.
 While some tarballs may be as large as pancakes, most are coin-sized.
 Tarballs are very persistent in the marine environment and can travel hundreds of miles.

 How long will tarballs remain sticky?

 Weathering processes eventually create a tarball or flattened tar patty that can be hard and crusty on the outside and soft and gooey on the inside, not unlike a toasted marshmallow.
 Turbulence in the water or beach activity from people or animals may break open tarballs and patties, exposing their softer, more fluid centers.
 Scientists have not been very successful at creating weathered tarballs in the laboratory and measuring the thickness of the crusty outer layer.
 Therefore, we don't know how much energy is needed to rupture a tarball.